Agricultural Health and Safety Special Project and Pilot Study Funds (Mini-grant Program)

 - Translate research findings into practical applications

-Highest funding priority will be given to projects that:
+Highest funding priority will be given to projects that address health and safety needs of children:

-Individuals affiliated with community-based organizations, public or private institutions, units of local or state government, or tribal government throughout the United States are eligible to apply for funds.
+Individuals affiliated with community-based organizations, public or private institutions, units of local or state government, and tribal government throughout the United States are eligible to apply for funds.

 Applicants are encouraged to collaborate with NIOSH Agricultural Research Centers or Universities on project design and evaluation.
 Priority will be given to organizations and junior faculty who are building their capacity in childhood agricultural health and safety, and those that generate new partnerships.